thoughtspot/ts-chart-sdk/example/custom-leaflet-chart/README.md

 ## Create a Data Model from input data

 The data model is unique to every chart.
-It defines how each point will be plotted on the chart.In this step we will deal with thoughtspot ChartModel to create dataModel and feed that dataModel to leaflet in `L.geoJSON()` in geojson format.
+It defines how each point will be plotted on the chart.
+In this step we will deal with thoughtspot ChartModel to create dataModel and feed that dataModel to leaflet in `L.geoJSON()` in geojson format.
 For this we will need a geojson which will have geometry configuration for all the counties of US.

 Let's create dataModel with the following steps: